Scorpaena jacksoniensis (Steindachner, 1866)

 Abundant throughout the Solitary Islands Marine Park.
 Known only from coastal waters of eastern Australia, where it is recorded from southern Queensland, through New South Wales to eastern Victoria.

-Found in shallow estuaries to deep offshore reef.
+Frequents shallow estuaries and rocky coastal to deep offshore reef.
 Benthic species camouflaged amongst rocks, corals and algae.
+Depth to 73 m.